Do Gooder

 Three organisations do rigorous climate charity evaluation.
 Their methodologies differ, but their top picks converge.

 Founders Pledge Climate Fund.
 The most established evaluator in this space.
-Their Climate Change Fund deployed nearly $29 million by end of 2024, through 27 grants to 13 organisations plus a network of 20+ through re-granting partners.
-They received a $50 million anonymous donation in 2025, signalling serious institutional confidence.
+Their Climate Change Fund had deployed almost $29 million by the end of 2024, through 27 grants to 13 organisations and projects plus a network of more than 20 orgs through re-granting partners.
+They received a $50 million anonymous donation in mid-2025 (on top of a $40 million anonymous gift the year before), signalling serious institutional confidence.
 Their framework prioritises neglected technologies and policy advocacy over deployment and consumer behaviour change.

 Giving Green.
 Founded specifically to answer "where should climate-concerned donors give?"
 Giving Green announced $26 million for high-impact climate solutions in their 2025-2026 cycle.
 Their framework identifies strategies with potential for major warming decreases, where philanthropy can meaningfully accelerate progress, and where relative neglect from other funders creates leverage.
 In 2025, they identified eight priority strategies spanning food systems, aviation/maritime, heavy industry, geothermal, nuclear, and low/middle-income energy transitions.